QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/windows/index.md

 ```
 </div><div>

-They can be used by Windows to store data, such as identifier on a file telling the operating system that this file was download from the Internet.
+They can be used by Windows to store data, such as identifiers telling Windows that this file was downloaded from the Internet.

 Hackers can use that to store malicious code inside a file.
 They can execute it like this later, for instance using a legit/non-malicious application